 For the first approach, we could try counting all of the 'ng's and 'wh's as single letters by searching through the text and converting all of them into single characters and then redoing the count.
 In R, we can perform this search-and-replace task using the gsub() function, which takes three arguments: a pattern to search for, a replacement value, and the text to search within.
 The result is the original text with the pattern replaced.
 Because we are only counting letters, it does not matter which letter we choose as a replacement.
 First, we replace occurrences of 'ng' with an underscore character.

 '''

-R> replacengs <- gsub("ng", "", placename)
+replacengs <- gsub("ng", "", placename)

-R> replacengs
+replacengs

-[1] "Taumatawhakata_iha_akoauauotamateaturipukakapikimau_ahoronukupokaiwhenuakitanatahu"

-Next, we replace the occurrences of 'wh' with an underscore character.

 '''